 Showing posts with label Lech-Lecha - Week #3.
 Show all posts

-Saturday, November 9, 2024
+Saturday, November 1, 2025

-Lech-Lecha - Reading #7
+Lech-Lecha - Day #7

 Lech-Lecha לֶךְ-לְךָ Go Forth Yourself!

-Torah Portion Genesis 12:1-17:27
+Torah Portion: Genesis 12:1-17:27

 Haftarah: Isaiah 54:1-55:5

-READING #7 - Genesis 17:7–27
+Shabbat: Genesis 17:7–27

 17:7 I will establish my covenant between me and you and your offspring after you throughout their generations for an everlasting covenant, to be a Elohim to you and to your offspring after you.
 8 I will give to you, and to your offspring after you, the land where you are traveling, all the land of Canaan, for an everlasting possession.
 I will be their Elohim.”

-9 Elohim said to Abraham, “As for you, you shall keep my covenant, you and your offspring after you throughout their generations.
+9 Elohim said to Abraham, “As for you, you shall keep my covenant, you and your offspring after you, throughout their generations.
 10 This is my covenant, which you shall keep, between me and you and your offspring after you.
 Every male among you shall be circumcised.
 11 You shall be circumcised in the flesh of your foreskin.
 It will be a token of the covenant between me and you.
 12 He who is eight days old shall be circumcised among you, every male throughout your generations, he who is born in the house, or bought with money from any foreigner who is not of your offspring.
 13 He who is born in your house, and he who is bought with your money, must be circumcised.
 My covenant shall be in your flesh for an everlasting covenant.
 14 The uncircumcised male who is not circumcised in the flesh of his foreskin, that soul shall be cut off from his people.
 He has broken my covenant.”

-15 Elohim said to Abraham, “As for Sarai your wife, you shall not call her name Sarai, but her name shall be Sarah.
-16 I will bless her, and moreover I will give you a son by her.
+15 Elohim said to Abraham, “As for Sarai, your wife, you shall not call her name Sarai, but her name shall be Sarah.
+16 I will bless her, and moreover, I will give you a son by her.
 Yes, I will bless her, and she will be a mother of nations.
 Kings of peoples will come from her.”

 17 Then Abraham fell on his face, and laughed, and said in his heart, “Will a child be born to him who is one hundred years old?
 Will Sarah, who is ninety years old, give birth?”
 18 Abraham said to Elohim, “Oh that Ishmael might live before you!”